alexjparton/school_attendance/README.md

 # school_attendance

-chronic absenteeism in NYC public schools
+This project cleans and merges data from Open NYC data to visualize chronic absenteeism in NYC public schools.